Topic

 3. 'Utility': a patent cannot be obtained for something that does not work or that has no useful function

-According to U of T’s the University of Toronto’s Inventions Policy, inventions created with the use of University resources (e.g. facilities, equipment, or funding administered by the University) are co-owned between U of T and the inventors at the point of creation.
-Co-ownership between the University and inventors applies only if a third-party does not have rights to the invention (e.g. IP rights granted through a research agreement).
+According to U of T’s Inventions Policy, inventions created with the use of University resources (e.g. facilities, equipment, or funding administered by the University) are co-owned between U of T and the inventors at the point of creation.
+Ownership may also be encumbered by any third-party rights to the invention (e.g., by way of a research agreement).

-For more information on IP ownership and revenue sharing at U of T, please visit Learn about the Inventions Policy and Revenue Sharing.
+For more information on IP ownership, please visit Inventions Policy and Revenue Sharing.

 Copyright

-Copyright is a form of IP protection that defines the exclusive legal right to produce, reproduce, publish or perform original literary, artistic, dramatic or musical works (including computer programs), as well as performances, sound recordings and communication signals.
-This protection comes into existence automatically, and is available to both published and unpublished works.
+Copyright is a form of IP protection that protects original works, such as those developed during the course of research.
+According to the World Intellectual Property Office (WIPO), “copyright is a form of IP protection that defines the exclusive legal right to produce, reproduce, publish or perform original literary, artistic, dramatic or musical works (including computer programs), as well as performances, sound recordings and communication signals.
+This protection comes into existence automatically, and is available to both published and unpublished works.”
+Copyright provides the right to prevent others from reproducing the work or copying any substantial portion of it.

-Learn more about the Copyright Policy and Commercialization.
+Learn more about Copyright and U of T’s Copyright Policy.

 What You Need to Know